random-goose/Notes-Vault/Song for Slothie.md

 wont stop our steps
 lets venture out
 nomatter what happens

-when you stand in front of me
+when you stood in front of me, i forgot every facet of be;
-i forget every facet of knowing open the doors to heaven is this happening?
+open the doors to heaven
+is this happening?

 You hopped into my life
-my whole destiny
+my whole deeesssssstiny
 changed so much
+and if the sky was my diary
+won't be enough for me to write all of that

+i just wanna talk to you
+about birds and bees
+and cotton candy
+every gossip out there
+i wanna talk to you
+day in and day out
+lights out drunk at 3 am

+but will the stories ever end? can we continue that in our dreams?